SuguruSasaki/pure-di/README.md

 }
 ```

-Dependency injection is done by CompositionRoot.
+Dependency injection is done by Composition Root.
+This idea is very powerful.

 ```c#
 public class CompositionRoot {